Sardaar Gabbar Singh: Development

-The film's official launch ceremony took place on 21 February 2014 at Hyderabad and was tentatively titled Gabbar Singh 2.
-L. Satyanand supervised the film's script and was assisted by Sridhar Seepana and Kishore Gopu.
-Harish Pai was chosen as the film's creative head and Gautham Raju was signed to edit the film.
-Due to delay in finalising the female lead, Kalyan was reportedly upset and joined the sets of Gopala Gopala and start works related to his political outfit Jana Sena Party.
-The crew of the film were instructed to regroup when Kalyan summons them.
-Nandi walked out of the film in November 2014 and refused to reveal the reasons, saying that he is not authorised to speak about the same.
-Vincent suggested K. S. Ravindra to Kalyan who was impressed with his narrative skills and finalised him as the new director.
-Sai Madhav Burra was chosen to write the film's dialogues.
+The film's official launch took place on 21 February 2014 in Hyderabad and was tentatively titled Gabbar Singh 2.
+L. Satyanand supervised the script, assisted by Sridhar Seepana and Kishore Gopu.
+Harish Pai was chosen as the creative head, and Gautham Raju was signed to edit the film.
+Due to delays in finalizing the female lead, Kalyan joined the sets of Gopala Gopala and worked on his political outfit, Jana Sena Party.
+The crew was instructed to regroup when Kalyan summoned them.
+Nandi left the project in November 2014 for undisclosed reasons.
+Vincent suggested K. S. Ravindra, who was then finalized as the new director.
+Sai Madhav Burra was chosen to write the dialogues.

-The film was renamed to Sardaar in late July 2015 in order to avoid paying royalty to the title Gabbar Singh to a Mumbai-based studio that held the rights of the title.
-Kalyan chose this title since the character of Gabbar Singh played by Amjad Khan was referred to by his henchmen as Sardaar in Sholay (1975).
-Eros International announced on 15 August 2015 to IANS that it would co-produce the film in association with Pawan Kalyan Creative Works and Northstar Entertainment Pvt.
-Ltd. and the film's title was renamed to Sardaar Gabbar Singh.
-Arthur A. Wilson replaced Vincent as the film's cinematographer due to clash of opinions between the latter and Ravindra.
+The film was renamed Sardaar in late July 2015 to avoid paying royalty for the title Gabbar Singh.
+Kalyan chose this title since the character of Gabbar Singh, played by Amjad Khan, was referred to as Sardaar in Sholay (1975).
+Eros International announced on 15 August 2015 that it would co-produce the film with Pawan Kalyan Creative Works and Northstar Entertainment Pvt.
+Ltd., and the title was changed to Sardaar Gabbar Singh.
+Arthur A. Wilson replaced Vincent as the cinematographer due to creative differences between Vincent and Ravindra.